Beginner 30 Day Plank Challenge

 It only got worse from there.

-That means one of two things.
+That meant one of two things.
 The plank challenge is too hard for my fitness level OR I am a weakling failure human.
 Since I don’t like the sound of #2, it’s definitely #1.

 In all seriousness, it IS definitely #1.
 Doing poorly in an exercise program doesn’t mean you suck or anything like that.
 It just means you have to lower the intensity to a level that suits you and work your way up to a harder program.

 The same thing applies here.
 The original plank challenge might be a good fit for you if you already have a good core.
 If you’re not then it’s probably too much.
 That’s where the beginner challenge comes into play.
+Now that I’m starting from scratch again and my fitness levels have fallen due to inactivity, this beginner challenge is the perfect start to get me going.

 That’s why I’m back here with an update to the original plank challenge for those of us who are starting at the bottom.
 Changing a weak core is possible.
 However, it’s better to start somewhere that fits your fitness level.
 I wanted to revisit this for that reason.
 Now, I introduce the beginner 30 day plank challenge.